agrc/serverless-print-proxy/docs/v2-migration.md

 # Migrating to v2

 Version two of this project has many improvements including support for Experience Builder.
 However, there are some breaking changes that will require you to update your apps.
-To ensure that you have plenty of time to upgrade, we have created a new domain and route for v2 (`print.ugrc.utah.gov/v2`) and will continue to support the old domain (`print.agrc.utah.gov`) for the next few months.
+To ensure that you have plenty of time to upgrade, we have created a new domain and route for v2 (`print.ugrc.utah.gov/v2`) and will continue to support the old domain (`print.agrc.utah.gov`) until Sept 1st, 2025.

 ## To upgrade your app